microsoft/botframework-solutions/samples/declarative/assistants/VirtualAssistant/README.md

 ### Updating the knowledge bases
 * You can update existing knowledge bases with content from local LU files by running `.\Deployment\Scripts\update_cognitive_models.ps1`
 * You can pull down remote changes made in the QnA Maker Portal by running `.\Deployment\Scripts\update_cognitive_models.ps1 -RemoteToLocal`

+## Publish bot to Azure

+To publish your bot to a Azure resources provisioned using the process above:

+* Open your bot in Composer
+* Navigate to the "Publish" tab
+* Select "Add new profile" from the toolbar
+* In the resulting dialog box, choose "azurePublish" from the "Publish Destination Type" dropdown
+* Paste in the profile you received from the provisioning script

+When you are ready to publish your bot to Azure, select the newly created profile from the sidebar and click "Publish to selected profile" in the toolbar.

+## Refresh your Azure Token

+When publishing, you may encounter an error about your access token being expired.
+This happens when the access token used to provision your bot expires.

+To get a new token:

+* Open a terminal window
+* Run `az account get-access-token`
+* This will result in a JSON object printed to the console, containing a new `accessToken` field.
+* Copy the value of the accessToken from the terminal and into the publish `accessToken` field in the profile in Composer.